cabforum/servercert/docs/BR.md

 These Requirements do not address the issuance, or management of Certificates by enterprises that operate their own Public Key Infrastructure for internal purposes only, and for which the Root Certificate is not distributed by any Application Software Supplier.

-These Requirements are applicable to all Certification Authorities within a chain of trust.
-They are to be flowed down from the Root Certification Authority through successive Subordinate Certification Authorities.
+These Requirements are applicable to all TSPs that can issue a Certificate that appears in a particular chain from a Root Certificate that is publicly trusted.
+The Requirements flow down from the Root Certificate through successive Subordinate CA Certificates to all CAs that can issue Certificates that are publicly trusted for server authentication.

 ## 1.2 Document name and identification
 This certificate policy (CP) contains the requirements for the issuance and management of publicly-trusted SSL certificates, as adopted by the CA/Browser Forum.